Why does my cat head butt me?

 Let’s get science-y for a minute.
 Even though a cat is most surely head butting you, the correct term used by animal behaviorists is head bunting.

 Cats have scent glands in various places around their bodies, including their heads.
 The head glands used for bunting are located between a cat’s eyes and ears and they’re called temporal glands.
 Temporal glands produce a fatty substance containing pheromones that a cat can transfer from herself to objects, people, and other animals.
 The fur covering this area is usually the thinnest on the cat’s body and is sometimes a little oily from the gland.

 Contrary to popular belief, a bunting cat is not “claiming” you, or trying to dominate you.
-A cat staking a claim on territory would leave a urine scent behind.
+A cat feeling insecure about his territory would leave a urine scent behind.
 This is not to say that cats don’t rub their scent glands on things to mark them, it’s just that head bunting is a far more complex communication behavior than simple “claiming” would describe.